 The Penguins and Bruins kept the chances coming in the middle frame, firing 11 and 13 shots respectively, as both goaltenders stayed strong in their crease.

 Penguins came close to tying the game midway through the final period when Sprong rushed down the ice and whipped a shot at the opposing net.
 Garrett Wilson was there to collect the rebound only to be denied by Binnington.

 The Bruins cashed in on the power play once again when Jordan Szwarz lifted the puck past Jarry into the left corner of the goal, extending his team’s lead to 3-1 at 8:32 in the third.

 Binnington’s brilliance continued as he stood tall to fend off a Sam Lafferty scoring chance moments later.
 Lafferty collected a big rebound and threw it towards a wide open goal, but the goaltender reached behind his back, smacking the puck away in acrobatic fashion and robbing Lafferty of his first pro goal.

 Binnington ended up with 34 saves, while Jarry posted 24 stops in the loss.

-The Penguins’ next game is tomorrow, Sunday, Feb.
-25, when they face-off against the Hershey Bears.
-Sunday’s game is also a Kids Free Sunday, with all children age 14 and under can enter the contest free of admission with the paid purchase of an adult ticket.
-Puck drop between the Penguins and Bears is scheduled for 3:05 p.m.
-Individual tickets for all Penguins home games are available at the Mohegan Sun Arena at Casey Plaza box office, online at TicketMaster.com, or by calling 800-745-3000.
+The Penguins’ next game is Tuesday, Apr.
+3 against the Hershey Bears.
+Puck drop between the Penguins and Bears is scheduled for 7:05 p.m. at Mohegan Sun Arena at Casey Plaza.
+Individual tickets for the final three home games of Wilkes-Barre/Scranton’s 19th season of hockey are available at the Mohegan Sun Arena at Casey Plaza box office, online at TicketMaster.com, or by contacting the Penguins directly at (570) 208-7367.